Illinois State Police dress as construction workers to nab speeders

 The trooper, Master Sgt.
-Ron Salier, was disguised as a construction worker in order to nab violators without tipping off drivers that an officer was present.
+Ron Salier, was disguised as a construction worker in order to nab speeders and distracted drivers without tipping off violators an officer was present.

 “We’re here to help each other out,” Salier said about the kinship of roadside workers.
 “We are enforcing the law but also educating the motoring public.”

-According to Trooper Jason Wilson, safety education officer in ISP District 7, Walsh Construction approached the Illinois State Police about the idea several weeks ago.
-The collaboration was touted to benefit all roadside workers.
+According to Trooper Jason Wilson, safety education officer in ISP District 7, Walsh Construction approached the Illinois State Police about the idea behind "Operation Hard Hat" several weeks ago.
+The collaboration between Walsh, the ISP and the Illinois Department of Transportation was touted to benefit all roadside workers.

 In just a few minutes monitoring eastbound traffic on I-74 between Avenue of the Cities and John Deere Rd, Salier recorded nine speeding violations.